alanngo/shanemcq18/docs/README.md

 ### Class Projects

-Most of my favorite math classes have focused on numerical analysis, partial differential equations, or statistical machine learning.
+Most of my favorite classes have focused on numerical analysis, partial differential equations, or statistical machine learning.
 The following are a few projects that I completed as part of these courses.
 - [Acoustic Scattering](https://github.com/shanemcq18/Portfolio/raw/master/docs/acoustic_scattering.pdf): a finite difference approach to solving a wave scattering problem with an artificial boundary condition to reduce reflective noise.
 - [Laminar Flow](https://github.com/shanemcq18/Portfolio/raw/master/docs/laminar_flow.pdf): an application of the ADI algorithm (a predictor-corrector method) to solving a PDE modeling pressure-driven laminar flow in two dimensions.